james-menzies/robots/README.md

 ### Controller

 The logic of the `Controller` will be tested through integration tests, rather than by mocking out classes.
-It will use the example cases mentioned in the challenge description, as well as a few additonaly ones.
+It will use the example cases mentioned in the challenge description, as well as a more complex example involving multiple robots.